jbcoe/iso-cpp-breaking-UB/draft.md

 reduced to a simple `return 10` statement during a flow-analysis optimization pass.
 Indeed, with the current rules, this is what most modern compilers will emit.
-However, under the previously proposed changes, this would no longer be valid as there are some inputs which would overflow.
+However, under the previously proposed changes, this would no longer be a valid optimisation as there are some inputs which would overflow.

 There are a plethora of other optimization opportunities that are similarly reliant on the undefined behaviour of signed integer overflow.
 Below is an